 Built in 1778, La Scala has hosted some of the world's best singers on its stage.
 You can also see a ballet or the symphony at La Scala.
 The Milan opera season continues through late November.
 Tickets can be purchased online.

 Although Halloween (All Saints' Eve, October 31), is not an Italian holiday, it's becoming popular, especially among young adults.

 Halloween kicks off three days of celebration which also includes All Saints' Day and All Souls' Day.
 On Halloween, you'll find special dinners or events around town (usually advertised on posters).

-Costume parties can be found in many of Milan's nightclubs, so pack something creative if you're planning for a night on the town.
+Costume parties take place in many of Milan's nightclubs, so pack something creative if you're planning for a night on the town.